DROP: Dimensionality Reduction Optimization for Time Series: Experimental Evaluation

-As a preliminary study of applicability beyond time series, we examine representative workloads from image classification and music analysis.
-We repeat the lesion and k-NN retrieval experiments from using the MNIST hand-written digit image dataset containing 70,000 images of dimension 784 (obtained by flattening each $28 \times 28$-dimensional image into a single vector~\cite{mnist}, combining both the provided training and testing datasets), as well as FMA's featurized music dataset, providing 518 features across 106,574 music tracks.
-We present our results in Figure~\ref{fig:beyond}, for $TLB = 0.70$.
-As the given datasets are larger than the ones presented in~\cite{ucr}, DROP's ability to find a $TLB$-preserving low dimensional basis is more valuable as this more directly translates to significant reduction in k-NN runtime.
-Further, as demonstrated in Figure~\ref{fig:beyond_lesion}, each component of DROP contributes in a manner similar to that of the~\cite{ucr} datasets.
+We repeat the k-NN retrieval experiments with a 1:1 index-query ratio.
+We use the MNIST hand-written digit image dataset of 70,000 images of dimension 784 (obtained by flattening each $28 \times 28$-dimensional image into a single vector~\cite{mnist}, combining both the training and testing datasets); FMA's featurized music dataset, providing 518 features across 106,574 music tracks; a bag-of-words representation of an IMDb sentiment analysis dataset across 25,000 movies with 5000 features~\cite{imdb}; Fashion MNIST's 70,000 images of dimension 784~\cite{fashion}.
+We present our results in Figure~\ref{fig:beyond}.
+As these datasets are larger than those in~\cite{ucr}, DROP's ability to find a $TLB$-preserving low dimensional basis is more valuable as this more directly translates to significant reduction in end-to-end runtime---up to a 7.6 minute wall-clock improvement in MNIST, 42 second improvement in Fashion MNIST, 1.2 minute improvement in music features, and 8 minute improvement in IMDb compared to PAA.
+These runtime effects will only be amplified as the index-query ratio decreases, to be more typical of the repeated-query setting.
+For instance, when we decrease the ratio to 1:5 on the music features dataset, DROP provides a 6.1 and 4.5 minute improvement compared to PAA and FFT, respectively.

-These results provide evidence that the sampling-based dimensionality reduction provided by DROP can be effective for other regularly structured, high-volume datasets as well.